wp-plugins/jquery-t-countdown-widget/readme.txt

 The Daily Show with John Stewart

 == Screenshots ==
-w
-1. Screen shot screenshot-1.png shows the available options of the `jQuery T(-) CountDown Widget`.
-1. Screen shot screenshot-2.png shows the `jQuery T(-) CountDown Widget` in hot on-page action.
+screenshot-1.png shows the available options of the `jQuery T(-) CountDown Widget`. screenshot-2.png catches the `jQuery T(-) CountDown Widget` in some hot on-page action.

 == Changelog ==